 Here are some tips to help you prepare and manage your investments before and during a recession.

 Collapsing stock prices and falling interest rates are making property look pretty attractive, right?
-There's certainly something reassuring about investing in brick and mortar.
-Property might not be the highest yielding investment, but it's typically a long-term game and relatively stable.
+There's certainly something reassuring about investing in brick-and-mortar.
+Property might not be the highest-yielding investment, but it's typically a long-term game and relatively stable.
 Property is less exposed to short-term economic contraction and pandemics or disasters (unless you buy in an area that's disaster-prone).

 The truth is though that no investment is ever guaranteed.
 And if you do decide that now's the time to invest in property, make sure you consider the following:

-It's not often as front of mind as our cash, personal investments and property, but your super will be impacted in a recession too.
+It's not often as front of mind as our cash, personal investments and property, but your super fund is impacted by a recession too.
 Your superannuation is a big investment portfolio that's made up of a bunch of different assets, most notably shares (unless you've got a self managed super fund that's invested mostly in property).